ariviom/cobble/memory/beta-launch-plan.md

 }
 ```

-### Task 5.2: Keep Modal Open on Warning
+### Task 5.2: Keep Modal Open on Warning ✅

-The modal currently calls `onClose()` after export even with warnings.
-Change this behavior:
+**Status:** ✅ Complete - Modal stays open when warnings occur

+The modal now only closes on successful export without warnings:

 ```typescript
 // In onExport function, change the pattern: